merely-useful/py-rse/index.md

 This output confirms that all lines relating to word counting were tested, but not any of the lines related to argument handling or I/O.

+> **Commit our Coverage?**
+>
+> At this point,
+> you're probably wondering if you should use version control
+> to track the files reporting your code's coverage.
+> While it won't necessarily harm your code,
+> the reports will become inaccurate
+> unless you continue updating your coverage reports
+> as your code changes.
+> Therefore, we recommend adding `.coverage` and `htmlcov/`
+> to your [`.gitignore` file][github-gitignore].
+> In the next section,
+> we'll explore an approach that can help you automate tasks
+> like assessing coverage.

 Is this good enough?
 The answer depends on what the software is being used for and by whom.